 - Pure honey 1 drop in both eyes in the morning is a good pterygium eye treatment.

-- Put rose water inside the eyes for redness to curb the excess heat.
+- Put rosewater inside the eyes for the redness to curb the excess heat.

-- Wear sunglasses and a hat with a wide brim when move outdoors.
+- Wear sunglasses and a hat with a wide brim when moving outdoors.